 Hazing Policy

-- endangers the mental or physical health or safety of a person, subjects a person to public humiliation or ridicule
+3. endangers the mental or physical health or safety of a person, subjecting a person to public humiliation or ridicule.

-- destroys or removes public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a student group/club, organization, or athletic team
+4. destroys or removes public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a student group/club, organization, or athletic team.

 Actions and activities that are explicitly prohibited include, but are not limited to, the following:

-- Actions that recklessly or intentionally endanger the physical and mental health or safety of students
+Actions that recklessly or intentionally endanger the physical and mental health or safety of students include, but are not limited to, the following:

-- The intentional creation of clean-up work or labor for members, associate members, or pledges by active members or alumni
+• the intentional creation of clean-up work or labor for members, associate members, or pledges by active members or alumni; and

 Violations against the WSU Hazing Policy will be processed under the terms and conditions of the WSU Student Conduct Policy and/or the local law authorities.